 A black cat takes a stroll toward the camera.

-Black Cats: The Myth, The Legend, And The Science
+Black Cats: The Myths, The Legends, And The Science

 One of nature’s prettiest sights is that of a sleek, shiny black cat with deep amber eyes.
 But as pretty as they are, they don’t come without controversy, and it can be hard to decipher the difference between black cat myths and facts.

 Black cat lore is widespread and diverse.
-Wherever you go, someone has an opinion about black cats.
-Black cat myths and facts are often confused.
+Wherever you go, someone has an opinion about black cats, but black cat myths and facts are often confused.

 The Egyptians revered all cats as representatives of their goddess Bast (or Bastet).
-In Celtic mythology a Fairy named Sith takes on the form of a large black cat with a white spot on its chest.
+In Celtic mythology, a Fairy named Sith takes on the form of a large black cat with a white spot on their chest.

 Seafarers and fishermen generally feel that cats are lucky, but if a cat walks on board a ship and back off, the ship is going to sink.
 Cruise goers take note!

 Scots believe that a stray black cat will bring you prosperity.
-In Japan a single woman owning a black cat may expect many suitors, while in the English Midlands a black cat is considered to be a good luck wedding present.
+In Japan, a single woman owning a black cat may expect many suitors, while in the English Midlands, a black cat is a great wedding present that bestows luck upon the couple.

 The Science of Black Coats in Cats

-Cat Fancier’s Association recognizes twenty two breeds of cats that may be black.
+Cat Fancier’s Association recognizes twenty-two breeds of cats that may be black.
 The breed known as Bombay is exclusively black.
-Many black cats have golden eyes because of high melanin pigment content.
-Black cats come in short, medium and long-haired fur.
-One of my long haired black cats has white roots and he appears silver if shaved.
+Many black cats have golden eyes because of their high melanin pigment content.
+Black cats come in short, medium, and long-haired fur.
+One of my long-haired black cats has white roots, and he appears silver if shaved.
 This color is known as black smoke.

 The National Institutes of Health (NIH) is conducting research into whether genetic mutations may protect black cats from FIV (feline immunodeficiency virus).
 This research may not only benefit FIV treatment but also HIV treatment.